 Church of Scientology Hosts Family-Friendly Halloween Movie Night at Clearwater’s Osceola Courtyard

-CLEARWATER, FLORIDA, US, October 3, 2019 /EINPresswire.com/ -- n September 28th at 6pm, the Church of Scientology Flag Service Organization will celebrate Halloween by turning the Osceola Courtyard and Humanitarian Centers into a Halloween village.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+03, 2019 (GLOBE NEWSWIRE) -- On October 31st at 6pm, the Church of Scientology Flag Service Organization will celebrate Halloween by turning the Osceola Courtyard and Humanitarian Centers into a Halloween village.
 There, families can safely “trick or treat” and meet their favorite Halloween characters.

 The main event will be held in the Osceola Courtyard at the corner of Drew Street and Fort Harrison Avenue – activities include a haunted bouncy house, face painting, arts & crafts and lots of games before the family-friendly film begins at 8pm.
 There is no cost to attend.